Nightsee/FTI-Crossplane/API/README.md

 ##### Key Components
 - protocolType: Specifies the type of API (HTTP or WebSocket).
 - name: The name of the API.
-- corsConfiguration: Defines CORS settings for the API.
 - providerConfigRef: References the AWS Provider configuration.

 #### 2. Define the Integration resource: